An-dy1/pedestrian-and-bike-crashes/README.md

 ![Tweet screenshot](example.png)

 ### Run

 `npm install` to fetch and install dependencies.

 To run: `node index.js --location cityNameOne`, where `cityNameOne` is the name of the city you want to fetch and tweet data for (see `keys` section for more information).

 ### Keys file

-To use, create a `keys.file` with the following format for each city you want to fetch and tweet data for:
+To use, create a `keys.js` file with the following format for each city you want to fetch and tweet data for:

 ```js
 module.exports = {